scottlv95/TensorFlow_Projects/Crypto/README.md

 This model predicts whether a specified cryptocurrency will rise or fall base on features of other cryptocurrency.

-Below is the list of cryptocurrency I am currently using.
+Below is the list of cryptocurrency I am currently using:

 "BTC-USD","LTC-USD","ETH-USD","BCH-USD"

-Currently using LSTM layers, as it is a time sensitive data thus using recurrent neural network makes more sense (CUDnn version used automatically with "tanh" set as activation function) 3 layers of LSTM followed by 1 Dense layer and an output layer.
+Currently using LSTM layers, as it is a time sensitive data thus using recurrent neural network is more suitable here (CUDnn version used automatically with "tanh" set as activation function) 3 layers of LSTM followed by 1 Dense layer and an output layer.